The Science Of What Attracts Men To Women

 What makes a man sexually attracted to you?

 While physical attraction and sexual attraction are two different things, physical attraction often makes someone feel sexually attracted to women and men alike.
+Being confident is one of the ways how to sexually attract men.
 If a man likes the way you look or the way you carry yourself, that may be what sparks his sexual attraction for you.